logo for best-norman-rockwell-art.com

 September 4, 1943 Issue of The Saturday Evening Post

-Liberty Girl, a painting by Norman Rockwell, appeared on the cover of The Saturday Evening Post published September 4, 1943.
+Liberty Girl, a Norman Rockwell painting, appeared on the cover of The Saturday Evening Post published September 4, 1943.
 This is another timeless favorite of Rockwell collectors, a classic for the ages.

 An alternate title for this painting is Rosie to the Rescue.